 Completing the ADEA Associated American Dental Schools Application Service (AADSAS) is an important step to applying to dental school.
-The ADEA AADSAS application website is now open for the 2015 application cycle.
+The ADEA AADSAS application website will open on June 2, 2015 for the 2016 application cycle.
 The processing fee will be $245 for the first dental school, and $93 for each additional school.
 Complete information on costs will be located in the application.

 Use the Texas Medical & Dental Schools Application Service (TMDSAS) if you are applying to a Texas dental school.
 The application and timeline are similar to AADSAS, so these tips are still valuable.